Crackshell/sublime-text/Readme.md

 2. Syntax for `.sval` files.
 This builds upon the standards of XML, but highlights specific keywords such as `dict`, `array`, `string`, etc. Also specifically highlights strings named `class`, and applies a namespace/class scope to its value.
 3. Syntax for `.unit` files.
 It's also based on XML, and is somewhat context-aware.
 Behaviors embed the SValue syntax, and attributes are contextually highlighted.
 4. Syntax for `.effect` files.
 Like XML, but also highlights expressions within attributes that accept them.
 Also embeds the sval syntax whenever a `<data>` tag is used.
+5. Syntax for `.fnt` files.
+6. Syntax for `.lang` files, with additional tag validation and highlighting of `%parameters%`.

 All syntaxes recognize the preprocessor commands as well, starting with `%`.